 Net interest income is the difference between interest income on earning assets, such as loans and securities, and interest expense on liabilities, such as deposits and borrowings, which are used to fund those assets.
-Net interest income is the Corporation's largest source of revenue, representing 67.2% of total revenue during 2013.
+Net interest income is the Corporation's largest source of revenue, representing 68.2% of total revenue during 2014.
 Net interest margin is the ratio of taxable-equivalent net interest income to average earning assets for the period.
 The level of interest rates and the volume and mix of earning assets and interest-bearing liabilities impact net interest income and net interest margin.

 The Federal Reserve influences the general market rates of interest, including the deposit and loan rates offered by many financial institutions.
 The Corporation's loan portfolio is significantly affected by changes in the prime interest rate.
-The prime interest rate, which is the rate offered on loans to borrowers with strong credit, remained at 3.25% during 2013, 2012 and 2011.
+The prime interest rate, which is the rate offered on loans to borrowers with strong credit, remained at 3.25% during 2014, 2013 and 2012.
 The Corporation's loan portfolio is also impacted, to a lesser extent, by changes in the London Interbank Offered Rate (LIBOR).
-At December 31, 2013, the one-month and three-month U.S. dollar LIBOR rates were 0.17% and 0.25%, respectively, while at December 31, 2012, the one-month and three-month U.S. dollar LIBOR rates were 0.21% and 0.31%, respectively.
-The intended federal funds rate, which is the cost of immediately available overnight funds, remained at zero to 0.25% during 2013, 2012 and 2011.
+At December 31, 2014, the one-month and three-month U.S. dollar LIBOR rates were 0.15% and 0.23%, respectively, while at December 31, 2013, the one-month and three-month U.S. dollar LIBOR rates were 0.17% and 0.25%, respectively.
+The intended federal funds rate, which is the cost of immediately available overnight funds, remained at zero to 0.25% during 2014, 2013 and 2012.

 The Corporation's balance sheet has historically been asset sensitive, meaning that earning assets generally reprice more quickly than interest-bearing liabilities.
 Therefore, the Corporation's net interest margin was likely to increase in sustained periods of rising interest rates and decrease in sustained periods of declining interest rates.
-During the fourth quarter of 2007, in an effort to make the Corporation's balance sheet less sensitive to changes in interest rates, the Corporation entered into various interest rate swaps which effectively converted certain variable-rate loans into fixed-rate instruments for a period of time.
-During the fourth quarter of 2008, the Corporation also entered into an interest rate swap which effectively converted variable-rate debt into fixed-rate debt for a period of time.
+During the fourth quarter of 2007, in an effort to make the Corporation's balance sheet less sensitive to changes in interest rates, the Corporation entered into various interest rate swaps which effectively converted certain variable-rate loans into fixedrate instruments for a period of seven years.
+During the fourth quarter of 2008, the Corporation also entered into an interest rate swap which effectively converted variable-rate debt into fixed-rate debt for a period of five years.
 As a result of these actions, the Corporation's balance sheet was more interest-rate neutral and changes in interest rates had a less significant impact on the Corporation's net interest margin than would have otherwise been the case.
 During the fourth quarter of 2009, a portion of the interest rate swaps on variable-rate loans were terminated, while the remaining interest rate swaps on variable-rate loans were terminated during the fourth quarter of 2010.
 These actions increased the asset sensitivity of the Corporation's balance sheet.
-The deferred accumulated gain applicable to the settled interest rate contracts included in accumulated other comprehensive income totaled \$30.6 million (\$19.9 million on an after-tax basis) at December 31, 2013.
-The remaining deferred gain of \$30.6 million (\$19.9 million on an after-tax basis) will be recognized ratably in interest income through October 2014.
-See Note 15 - Derivative Financial Instruments in the accompanying notes to consolidated financial statements included elsewhere in this report for additional information related to these interest rate swaps.
+The accumulated gain on the interest rate swaps upon settlement was deferred and amortized over the original lives of the underlying swap contracts.
+The amortization of the deferred accumulated gain ended in October 2014.
+As of December 31, 2013, the deferred accumulated gain applicable to the settled interest rate swap contracts included in accumulated other comprehensive income totaled \$30.6 million (\$19.9 million on an after-tax basis), all of which was recognized in interest income during 2014.
+See Note 16 - Derivative Financial Instruments in the accompanying notes to consolidated financial statements included elsewhere in this report for additional information related to these interest rate swaps.